BratatiKahaliLab/Conatainerized_WGS_datapipeline/README.md

-This repository holds respective Dockerfile, links to software packages and useful pointers used in the paper titled "Implementation of human whole genome sequencing data analysis: A containerized framework for sustained and enhanced throughput".
+This repository holds respective Dockerfile and links to software packages used in the paper titled "Implementation of human whole genome sequencing data analysis: A containerized framework for sustained and enhanced throughput".

 ###### AUTHORS:- Abhishek Panda, Krithika Subramanian, Dr. Bratati Kahali